Do Maine Coons Have Oily Fur?

 Maine Coon Grooming Tips

-With this all in mind, a Maine Coon should therefore be brushed at least two or three times a week with a slicker brush which is effective at removing the dead hairs from your cat’s thick undercoat.
+Maine Coon should be brushed at least two or three times a week with a slicker brush which is effective at removing the dead hairs from your cat’s thick undercoat.

 Maine Coons have long, thick coats in the winter, and shorter, thinner coats in the summer so they can better adapt to temperature changes.